How the festive season can affect your digestion

 Pumpkin spice season might be almost over but nutmeg, cinnamon, cloves and ginger are still popular flavours at this time of year which is just as well for your gut!
 Ginger is a carminative herb that can help to alleviate symptoms such as trapped wind, plus it has natural anti-inflammatory properties which can help to soothe an inflamed colon, relaxing your gut and allowing food to pass through quicker.

 Studies have also found that ginger is pretty good at combating nausea too so if you’re feeling full and slightly queasy, this herb is a great go-to option.1 You can add fresh ginger to your meals or you could unwind with a comforting cup of ginger tea.
-My favourite ginger tea would have to be Yogi Tea’s Himalayan Ginger Harmony which combines the sweet and spicy flavours of ginger, cinnamon and fennel.

 2 – Peppermint tea